mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.generator.output.reactive
 ```

-Similar to buses and branches, the input units can be changed to units other than per-units using different macros.
+Similar to buses and branches, the input units for generators can be set to values other than per-unit using appropriate macros.
+The unit system in use for generator-related data can be checked by passing `Generator` to the `unit` function.

 Users can also display information for a specific generator with:
 ```@example addGenerator